-José Maria Condemi has been hailed by the Oakland Post as "one of the most promising and impressive directors in all opera," and the Seattle Weekly calls his production of La Bohème for Seattle Opera "flawless," "handsome," and "impressively crafted."
-In addition to his busy schedule directing for other companies, he has recently become the Artistic Director of Opera Santa Barbara.
+Jose Maria Condemi has been hailed by the Oakland Post as “one of the most promising and impressive directors in all opera,” and the Seattle Weekly called his production of La bohème for Seattle Opera “flawless,” “handsome,” and “impressively crafted.”
+In addition to his busy schedule directing for other companies, he has recently served as the Artistic Director of Opera Santa Barbara.

-Recent triumphs include directing Gluck’s Orphée et Eurydice for Seattle Opera; Carmen for San Francisco Opera; Florencia en el Amazona for Opera Colorado; La traviata for Opera San Jose as well as Cincinnati Opera, for which he also directed Maria de Buenos Aires; Madama Butterfly with San Francisco Opera, Così fan tutte with Atlanta Opera, Il barbiere di Siviglia for Opera San Jose, and Simon Boccanegra for Teatro Colón in his native Argentina.
+Recent triumphs include his return to San Francisco Opera to direct Così fan tutte and the world premiere of Nolan Gasser’s The Secret Garden; Catan’s Florencia en el Amazonas for Utah Opera, also Opera Colorado; Maria de Buenos Aires in his debut with Florida Grand Opera; La traviata in his Wolf Trap Opera debut; Gluck’s Orphée et Eurydice for Seattle Opera; Carmen for San Francisco Opera; La traviata for Opera San Jose and Cincinnati Opera, for which he also directed Maria de Buenos Aires; Così fan tutte with Atlanta Opera; Il barbiere di Siviglia for Opera San Jose; and Simon Boccanegra for Teatro Colón in his native Argentina.
 Other recent engagements included directing a new production of Ernani for Lyric Opera of Chicago; Il trovatore for Seattle Opera; L’elisir d’amore for Sacramento Opera Company; Carmen for Lake George Opera; Faust and Madama Butterfly, both for San Francisco Opera; Tristan und Isolde at Lyric Opera of Chicago; Orfeo ed Euridice for West Bay Opera; Le nozze di Figaro for Livermore Valley Opera; L’elisir d’amore and Tosca for San Francisco Opera; a new Die Zauberflöte for Opera San Jose; and Ainadamar for Cincinnati Opera.

 In his already remarkable career, Condemi has staged Luisa Miller for the Canadian Opera Company, Il barbiere di Siviglia for Lyric Opera Chicago, Don Giovanni for Cincinnati and Portland Operas, Maria Padilla for Minnesota Opera, Il trovatore for Austin Lyric Opera, Così fan tutte for the Seattle Opera Young Artist Program, L'elisir d'amore and Don Pasquale with Opera San Jose, Il barbiere di Siviglia for Lake George Opera, Susannah and Roméo et Juliette with Festival Opera, the Western Opera Theater's national tours of Die Fledermaus and Don Giovanni, and Poulenc's Les Mamelles de Tirésias for the University of Cincinnati, a production which earned him the first prize in the 2000 USA National Opera Association competition.